 Dr. Gemmill: My understanding is that first dose will count as a priming, so that they could get the one dose the next season.
 And so I think that is the way to manage it.
 But the best way of doing it of course is to provide the two doses in the same season because there may be a slight change in the vaccine, as we’re all aware.

 Wierzbowski: Okay, thank you very much.
-Well, this is all the time we have for today.
-There are many questions that unfortunately we’re not going to be able to get to.
 On behalf of NCCID and the Public Health Agency of Canada, I would like to thank all our speakers for an informative presentation.

 Questions and Answers